Doctor and Physician Errors

 Medical Errors are the Third Leading Cause of Death in the U.S.

 With such extensive training, a patient would naturally think that their doctor can be trusted to properly diagnose and treat them.
 Unfortunately, this isn’t always the case.
-In fact, a study by the esteemed Johns Hopkins University School of Medicine reveals that medical errors are the third leading cause of death in the U.S. Incredibly, medical errors are third only to heart disease and cancer.
+In fact, a study by Johns Hopkins University School of Medicine reveals that medical errors are the third leading cause of death in the U.S. Incredibly, medical errors are third only to heart disease and cancer.

 - There are more than 250,000 deaths per year in the U.S. due to medical errors

 In addition to this astounding number of unnecessary deaths caused by physician errors, there are countless non-fatal medical errors every year as well.

 Medical Errors are Made by Many Different Types of Doctors in Florida

 In addition to a family doctor, there are numerous specialists and other medical professionals that may be responsible for medical errors.